Friday, December 13, 2013

 Check Out This Award-Winning Android App Developed By Students

 Yesterday, on the Free Technology for Teachers Facebook page I shared a post about MIT App Inventor 2.
-In response to that post Christina Winsor DiMicelli shared an app that her students built using MIT App Inventor.
+In response to that post Christina Winsor DiMicelli shared an app that her students at Hampstead Academy in New Hampshire built using MIT App Inventor.

 Chow Checker was developed by students was developed by students at Hampstead Academy.
 The app was submitted to and won Verizon's Innovative App Challenge.